RajeevK17/Voice-Assistant/README.md

 # Voice-Assistant

-This is an Voice Assistant named 'Sara' which heREADME.lps users to automate tasks.
+This is an Voice Assistant named 'Sara' which helps users to automate tasks.
 Sara is made for Linux but it can be used on Windows as well as Mac by editing small portion of code.
 Sara uses Speech Recognition module for input and gtts module for audio output.